benparsons/matrix-notes/2019-07-js-sdk-article/1-intro.md

 # Usage of matrix-js-bot-sdk

+This article concerns [matrix-js-bot-sdk], a TypeScript client SDK for Matrix.
+We'll build a simple "echo bot", meaning a bot which replies to messages with the text it has just read.

 ## Setup

 Let's make a new folder, and import our only npm dependency.
 The following examples are all meant to be run in a bash terminal.